 The success of a case often lies in the proper sequencing of informant development and defendant charging.
 Selecting the right time and offender for "flipping" and knowing how best to lock-in and memorialize that offender's cooperation require a careful fact-specific analysis.
 The factors for identifying potential flips and case planning a sequence of investigative tools are not available in this public e-Guide; however, there are law enforcement-specific trainings that cover the topic.
 See the Resource page to learn more on how to obtain trainings.

 The grouping of defendants with a single case or multiple indictments can affect the subsequent success or failure of defense motions to suppress, motions for severance, or motions to address inconsistent defenses or defense attorney conflicts.

-For additional information and tools, visit the Resource Page 5.5 Strategies for Prosecution and Law Enforcement.
+For additional information and tools, visit the Resource Page for Section 5.5 Strategies for Prosecution and Law Enforcement.